Haizhoux0517/long_context_cue/README_REPRODUCE.md

   --json-output runtime_reproducibility_record.json
 ```

-This records the exact Ollama version, model tags, local `ollama show --verbose` records, package versions, CUDA/PyTorch status, GPU/VRAM information, deterministic decoding controls, context-window setting, and model metadata such as digest or quantization fields when exposed by the installed Ollama version.
+This records the available runtime metadata for the reproduction host: package versions, CUDA/PyTorch status, GPU/VRAM information, deterministic decoding controls, context-window setting, requested model tags, and local `ollama show --verbose` records when Ollama is available.
+Exact Ollama version, model digest, and quantization fields are recorded only when exposed by the installed Ollama version and local model store; otherwise the generated record preserves the unavailable-command diagnostics.
 Keep the generated Markdown file with the release artifacts.

 Local Ollama models used in the reported experiments: